eye-division/adventure-places/_adventures/bouldering-cotswolds.md

 #### Eat, drink, sleep

-We stayed at the excellent self-catering log cabins at Mostyn Cottage, right in the heart of the forest and only metres from the trails.
-The cabins are well-equipped with secure bike storage and comfy beds and the hosts are friendly, enthusiastic and knowledgeable with a passion for running and cycling.
+We stayed at the excellent self-catering log cabins at [Mostyn Cottage](http://mostyncottage.co.uk/){: target="_blank"}, right in the heart of the forest and only metres from the trails.
+The cabins are well-equipped with secure bike storage and comfy beds and the owners, Glenda and Keith, are friendly, enthusiastic and knowledgeable with a passion for running and cycling.
 The cabins feel private and secluded and yet there's always someone about to help with any queries.
 There's also wifi at the house/B&B that self-catering guests are welcome to use.
+The buzzy cafe at Coed-y-Brenin's visitor centre is a great place to meet for pre/post trail coffee and cake.

 #### Kit

+The trails are, for the most part, hard-packed so you won't need mud gear or deep treads.
+We took our hardtail mountain bikes and trail shoes and were more than happy.

 #### Don't miss

+Picture-perfect Cadair Idris, rising majestically from the lush valleys of southern Snowdonia to a height of 893 metres, makes a brilliant day out.
+Run the Pony Path to the top, swim in the tarns, climb on the craggy slopes or simply explore, breathing in the beauty of this amazing place.